Shaun-McMurray/Group2DIT168/README.md

 GitHub's issue tracker is used for task management.

 ## Getting started
-Following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Following instructions will get you a copy of the project.

 ### Prerequisites
 - [OpenDaVINCI](http://opendavinci.readthedocs.io/)